aerialgiant/handbook/README.md

 Aerial Giant Employee Handbook
 ==============================

-Aerial Giant had an employee handbook from the beginning for two reasons:
+At Aerial Giant, we're starting with an employee handbook from the beginning for two reasons:
 * we want to instill transparency in what we do, right from the beginning
 * we want this to be a living, breathing document that helps us do the right things as we grow